voyageeyewear/Goeye-app-2025/README.md

 **Built with ❤️ by the Voyage Eyewear Team**

-*Last Updated: December 2024 - Version 4.0*
+*Last Updated: August 2025 - Version 5.0 (Collections Customization)*